davidbowland/form-submit/README.md

       *includes user assistance*
    * `time` - Field requires a time in the format `HH24:MM`
       *includes user assistance*
-   * `radio` - Radio button group that requires a selection

 * `data-form-submit-optional`
    *Optional fields require either a valid value or no value.
 Specify error text with `data-form-submit-error-msg`.
 Placeholders are added when the attribute is absent.*